aut0nate/Useful-Apps-Services/README.md

 ## 🏠 Homelab Apps & Services

 - **[Proxmox](https://www.proxmox.com/)** — Proxmox Virtual Environment is a complete and easy to use Open Source virtualization platform for running Virtual Appliances and Virtual Machines.
 Proxmox VE tightly integrates KVM hypervisor and LXC containers, software-defined storage and networking functionality on a single platform, and easily manages high availability clusters and disaster recovery tools with the built-in web management interface.
 - **[Cockpit](https://cockpit-project.org/)** — Makes it easy to administer Linux servers via a web browser.
 It allows you to easily perform simple tasks like storage administration, inspecting journals, starting & stopping services, monitoring & administering several servers at once.
 - **[Nginx Proxy Manager](https://nginxproxymanager.com/)** — This project comes as a pre-built docker image that enables you to easily forward to your websites running at home or otherwise, including free SSL, without having to know too much about Nginx or Letsencrypt.
 - **[Portainer](https://www.portainer.io/)** — Portainer Community Edition is a lightweight service delivery platform for containerized applications that can be used to manage Docker, Swarm, and Kubernetes environments.
 It is designed to be as simple to deploy as it is to use.
 - **[Glance](https://github.com/glanceapp/glance)** — A self-hosted dashboard that puts all your feeds in one place.
+- **[Authentik](https://github.com/goauthentik/authentik)** - Authentik is an open-source Identity Provider focused on flexibility and versatility.

 ## 🤖 AI Apps & Services